sola-st/wasm-r3/README.md

 To run everything in one go, simply run

 ```
-python3 evaluation-oopsla2024/eval-latexify-all.py
+python3 evaluation-oopsla2024/eval-all.py
 ```

 ### Things to note

-We have attached `tests/metrics.json`, which is a raw data we got at the time of submission.
+We have attached `tests/metrics.json`, which is a raw data we got at the time of submission for the convenience.

 We have noticed that [figma-startpage](https://www.figma.com), [sandspiel](https://sandspiel.club) which worked at the time of submission, now does not work.
 We are currently investigating the reason why.
 This makes currently working website count 25.